John-Gaitho/movie-review-app/README.md

  - View a list of well detailed movies.
  - Add a new movie that they see fit for the list.
  - Delete a movie from the list at will.

-### RUN LOCALLY
-  Setup/Installation Requirements
-To run this app locally, you need a PC with the following:

-Access to the internet

-View Live Site
-Visit the deployed application at: https://movie-review-app-green.vercel.app/

-The live site allows you to:

  - Browse through the list of movies list on the home page.
  - scroll to any movie post and see it's full description.
-- Navigate to the Add New Movie page to add more movies on the list.
+ - Click on the *Add New Movie page* to add more movies to the list.

 ### If you want to run the project locally, you'll need: